 1. You Are Always Snacking

 Heard of stress eating?
 It happens to most of us.
 Stress makes your brain think that you are in danger.
 In response, it releases certain hormones.
 Adrenaline is one such hormone that increases breathing, blood circulation, and carbohydrate metabolism.
 It basically prepares the muscles for exertion, ie. the “fight or flight”.
 Once the adrenaline wears off, the body will try to gain back some of the energy which was used during the period of stress.
 Energy is gained with food.
-If
+If the stress did involve actual physical danger, you would have used the energy to run away, which would need replenishing.
+However, you probably wouldn’t have used the same kind of energy through physical activity when you are stressed, which means that you don’t actually need the additional food.
+This also means that all the food that your brain told your body to have will be stored in your body as fat without being used.

 To make things worse, your brain will crave comfort food that is high in sugar and fat because it provides more pleasure chemicals.
 In effect, the brain will feel better, temporarily.
 Emotional eating is a very common way that we deal with stress.
 Now you know why you reach for the cookies after a stressful argument with a loved one.1